-This is the only method that has no influence on the flavor, potency and aroma of the wine you’re making.
-The method is very simple, basically, you have to cool your wine to a temperature that causes yeast to stop its activity and precipitate on the bottom of the demijohn.
+The method is very simple but not as reliable as the last one.
+Basically, you have to cool your wine to a temperature that causes yeast to stop its activity and precipitate on the bottom of the demijohn.

 To stop the fermentation, follow these steps:

 - Place the wine in a very cold room or in a refrigerator, at 36-50 degrees Fahrenheit, for 3-5 days.
 If you leave the wine in a cold warehouse, pay attention to the temperature at all times because it is essential that it stays above the freezing poi

 - During this time the fermentation will completely stop and the yeast will precipitate.
 You will notice the sediment on the bottom of the demijohn and a partial clarification of the wine.